Kosuke2000/Link-Card-Library/README.md

 # Link Card Library

-You can easily click link cards and check the code styled with Tailwind css!
+Click and get the code of the link card.
+We styled them with Tailwind CSS.

 I referred to the following services and websites.
 Thx!